XavierJp/load_average_monitor_app/README.md

     $ cd ./monitonitor_app/

-Then add to crontab the function that update server load history :
+Then add to crontab the function that updates server load history :

     $ python manage.py set_cron